A Breakthrough in EV Battery Technology

 The MG4 has officially become the first mass-produced electric vehicle to be approved for sale with a semi-solid-state battery.
 China’s Ministry of Industry and Information Technology (MIIT) included the model in its latest sales clearance list, marking a key step toward broader adoption of the technology.

-Orange MG4 EV being showcased.
+Orange MG4 being showcased.

 Launch Timeline and Pricing